State Parks is recruiting for the following permanent positions:

 Parks: Lake Tahoe Nevada State Park (Sand Harbor, Spooner Lake, Cave Rock), Incline Village area.

-You will be contacted only if the region or park wishes to schedule an interview with you or you do not meet the minimum qualifications for a position applied for.
+You will be contacted only if the region or park wishes to schedule an interview or if you do not meet the minimum qualifications for a position applied for.
+Hourly rates changed effective July 1, 2014.

 |Job Classification||Pay Grade||Starting Hourly Rate|